pw_unit_test#

 Predefined event handlers#

-Pigweed provides some standard event handlers upstream to simplify the process of getting started using pw_unit_test:light.
+Pigweed provides some standard event handlers to simplify the process of getting started with pw_unit_test:light.
 All event handlers provide for GoogleTest-style output using the shared pw::unit_test::GoogleTestStyleEventHandler base.
+Example output:

 [==========] Running all tests.